ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 6. At the DNS record tab in domain view on Gandi, edit the entry with "A" as the type.

-7. Enter "@" for its name and paste the CodeCapsules supplied IP address in the IPv4 address text box.
+7. Enter "@" for its name and paste the Code Capsules supplied IP address in the IPv4 address text box.

 8. Click create.